mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/containerizers/docker-containerizer/index.md

 ---
+layout: layout.pug
-post_title: Docker Containerizer
+title: Docker Containerizer
-menu_order: 20
+menuWeight: 20
 ---

 Use the Docker containerizer if you need specific features of the Docker package.
 Refer to the [features matrix](/docs/1.10/deploying-services/containerizers/) to see if the Docker containerizer is the correct choice for your task.